• +1-800-513-5423

 What effect does MDMA have on the brain?

-MDMA or Molly directly trigger three of our brain’s neurotransmitters, Dopamine, Serotonin, and Norepinephrine.
-The drug’s effect on the emotional response is more than likely a direct result of the release of a larger than normal dose of the brain’s neurotransmitter, Serotonin, attributed to helping influence mood, apatite, and sleep.
-Serotonin introduced into the brain will trigger responses to release the hormones, Oxytocin, and Vasopressin which help regulate our feelings of love, sexual arousal, and trust.
+MDMA or Molly directly triggers three of our brain’s neurotransmitters: Dopamine, Serotonin, and Norepinephrine.
+The drug’s effect on the emotional response is more than likely a direct result of the release of a larger-than-normal dose of Serotonin, which is attributed to helping influence mood, appetite, and sleep.
+Serotonin introduced into the brain will trigger responses to release the hormones Oxytocin and Vasopressin, which help regulate our feelings of love, sexual arousal, and trust.

 Negative effects of Molly abuse